Submillimeter radiation as the thermal component of the Neupert Effect: Observations and Data Analysis

-After the peak, the flux density decreases slowly, the event overall duration is $\sim 9$ minutes.
-At 405~GHz no significant signal excess was detected, a logical consequence of the high optical depth.
-A rough estimation of the detectable source flux threshold was obtained from the measured antenna temperature fluctuations, $\delta T_{405}\approx 15$~K, corrected by optical depth and for the beam offset (that we can infer from the multi-beam solution) and converted to flux.
-The result yields $Fx_{405} \gtrsim 10^4$~SFU.
-This number should be considered our uncertainty in the 405~GHz flux.
+After the peak, the flux density decreases slowly; the event overall duration is $\approx$ nine minutes.
+At 405\,GHz no significant signal excess was detected, a logical consequence of the high optical depth.
+A rough estimation of the detectable source flux threshold was obtained from the measured antenna temperature fluctuations, $\delta T_{405}\approx 15$\,K, corrected by optical depth and for the beam offset (that we can infer from the multi-beam solution) and converted to flux.
+The result yields $Fx_{405} \gtrsim 10^4$\,SFU.
+This number should be considered our uncertainty in the 405\,GHz flux.

-The flare has been detected in HXR by the Gamma-Ray Burst Monitor (GBM) on Fermi \citep{Meeganetal:2009}.
-GBM is composed of twelve sodium-iodide (NaI) and two bismuth germanium oxide (BGO) detectors.
-In our analysis we used the NaI 128 energy channels in the range from 4 keV to 2000 keV and 1.024 s time resolution.
-Unfortunately there is no RHESSI data during the impulsive phase of the event.
-We complement our analysis with MW from the United States Air Force (USAF) Radio Solar Telescope Network \citep[RSTN,][]{Guidiceetal:1981} at 1.415, 2.695, 4.995, 8.8 and 15.4~GHz with 1~s time resolution, and GOES 1--8 \AA\ (1.5-12 keV) with 2 s time resolution.
+The flare has been detected in HXR by the \textit{Gamma-Ray Burst Monitor} (GBM) onboard \textit{Fermi} \citep{Meeganetal:2009}.
+GBM is composed of twelve sodium-iodide (NaI) and two bismuth-germanium-oxide (BGO) detectors.
+In our analysis we used the NaI 128 energy channels in the range from 4\,keV to 2000\,keV and 1.024\,second time resolution.
+Unfortunately there are no \textit{Ramaty High Energy Solar Spectroscopic Imager} (RHESSI) data during the impulsive phase of the event.
+We complement our analysis with MW from the United States Air Force (USAF) \textit{Radio Solar Telescope Network} \citep[RSTN:][]{Guidiceetal:1981} at 1.415, 2.695, 4.995, 8.8, and 15.4\,GHz with one-second temporal resolution, and GOES 1--8\,\AA\ (1.5--12\,keV) with two-second temporal resolution.